 7 Reasons Every Family Should Go on a Road Trip

-Too many families are jumping on airplanes these days for an all-inclusive resort style holiday when it's time for an adventure.
+Too many families are jumping on planes these days for an all-inclusive resort style holiday when it's time for an adventure.
 Everyone seems to have forgotten how amazing road trips can be.

 Just because air travel has become the new norm, it doesn't take away any of the magic you'll experience when hitting the road.
 The biggest problem is the fact most people don't see all the benefits road trips offer and sometimes just the thought of spending a lot time on the road can put off a lot of families off from even going on a trip.